angelariggs/dev-goals/sept-2015/september.md

 ### Week of 09/13

-* [ ] Complete 10 hours of Treehouse Front-End Track
+* [ ] Complete 10 hours of Treehouse PHP Track
 * [ ] Complete one kata from Codewars
+* This week, I'm starting the [Advanced Front-End](http://www.portlandcodeschool.com/advancedfe/) course at Portland Code School!
+My internship got pushed back a month, so this should help me stay productive, add to my portfolio, and get some more practice with my front-end skills.

 ####Successes: